coopcycle/coopcycle-docs/docs/_admin/restaurants/creating-a-restaurant.md

 In the Payment section click the **Connect with Stripe** button. *Where the Test row is you should see a green checkmark* ✔️ *instead of the blue button.*

 A very similar Stripe website will open.
 You will notice the **Development Mode** banner is no longer there.
-The drop-down menu will have already selected the restaurant and you have to simply click on the **Connect my Stripe account** blue button.
+The drop-down menu will already show selected the restaurant and you have to simply click on the **Connect my Stripe account** blue button.

 If the connection was succesful you will be redirect to the restaurant's account on the platform where you will see the following message in green at the top: **Stripe account connected successfully**.